• Skip to main content

 • Have completed 30 hours of CEU for cardiac-vascular nursing within the last 3 years

 Cath lab nurses also may wish to consider earning a Critical Care Registered Nurse (CCRN) certification.
-It is administered by the American Association of Critical Care Nurses.
-There are requirements RNs must meet before applying for CCRN certification:
+It is administered by the American Association of Critical-Care Nurses (AACN).
+There are requirements RNs must meet before applying for CCRN certification.

-• Have practiced as an RN or APRN for 5 years with a minimum of 2,000 hours in the direct care of acute or critically ill adult patients, with 144 of those hours accrued in the most recent year
+However, to qualify for this certificate, you must have practiced as an RN or APRN for 5 years with a minimum of 2,000 hours in the direct care of acute or critically ill adult patients.
+144 of those hours must have been worked in the most recent year

 Hospitals and cardiac care facilities may require additional certifications.
 It is an important question to ask when applying for cath lab nursing positions to ensure you meet all requirements.